ben3347/cloud-native-project/README.md

 ## Future Work
 * **Expand Movie Information Sources:** Include additional APIs or data sources to enhace movie data with more information like cast and crew, filming locations, or trivia.
 * **Advanced Search and Filtering:** Increase search functionality with filtering options (e.g., by genre, release year, director) to help users discover movies, instead of relying on users already knowing the movie.
-* **Multilingual Support** Support multiple languages and region-specific content to cater to an international audience.
+* **Multilingual Support:** Support multiple languages and region-specific content to cater to an international audience.

 ## Citations from where you copied and gathered ideas or artifacts from.
 This includes articles, books, repositories, and generative AI tools.
 * YouTube Videos